Dora wears a blue corner to corner crochet poncho with one hand on hip.

 Dora is my nickname, my given name is Michelle and I happily go by either or both interchangeably.

-I’ve been crocheting since 2012 and soon after started to create my own designs, though only began to publish them when I set up this site in 2017.
+I’ve been crocheting since 2012 and soon after started to create my own designs, though only began to publish them when I set up Dora Does in 2017.

 Through Dora Does, I have found so much joy in helping crocheters push the boundaries of what they are willing to try.

 I love designing garments as well as simple quick modern accessory and homeware patterns.
-You’ll find a whole range here (check out my pattern library) as well as plenty of tutorials, craft blogs and lots of useful info for budding designers too!
+You’ll find a whole range here (check out my pattern library) as well as plenty of tutorials, crochet fundamentals, help and tips for those who like to (or want to learn to) crochet garments and lots of useful info for budding designers.

-There’s a growing resource section too, which has covers all those charts and technical bits, useful hacks and tips and my stitch directory with lots of tutorials in support of my designs as well as covering the basics.
+There’s also a growing resource section, which has covers all those charts and technical bits, useful hacks and tips and my stitch directory with lots of tutorials in support of my designs as well as covering the basics.

-I also work as a pattern writer for yarn brands and publications, and a tech editor for other crochet designers.
-Oh and I’m a VA and copywriter too!
-If you’re interested in working with me, you can check out my ‘professional services’ here.
+I also work as a crochet pattern writer for yarn brands and publications, and a tech editor for other crochet designers.

-I aim to encourage inclusivity, so have a range of free and paid patterns covering all skill levels.
-Whether you are a total beginner or boss-master-crocheter, I hope you will find something here you can make and love.
+I aim to encourage inclusivity, so have a range of free and paid patterns covering different skill levels and sizes.
+Whether you are a curious beginner or boss-master-crocheter, I hope you will find something here you can make and love.

 If you ever have questions, thoughts or concerns about anything you see on this site, be sure to drop me an email to hello@doradoes.co.uk